 Keep your hardwood floors as clean as possible.

 Letting dust and bacteria sit on the surface of your hardwood floors wears them out quickly.
 Leaving dust on your floor eats away at the wood finish and scratches the surface of your floors as you walk on them.
 Because wheeled vacuum cleaners can scratch wood surfaces, we recommend using a fine broom.
 Sweep the floors at least every other day.
-When vacuuming, it is important to use a soft vacuum brush.
+When vacuuming, it is important to use a soft vacuum brush so you do not scratch the floors.
 Vacuuming should be done once a week.

 Try to prevent any damage to your hardwood floors.

 We recommend placing synthetic mats strategically at all the entry points to the interior of the house.
 This is an excellent way to collect any residual dirt from people’s shoes.
 Make sure the mats do not have an adhesive or abrasively coated bottom, as these can also damage your floors.

 Never clean your hardwood floors with water.